 So all Hines has to do is tell his SWAT guys where to shoot and follow this crazy 'bot down the traumatic memory lane of her 'image and likeness'-style designer, also played by Soutendijk who shares his helicopter.
 Too bad that--even after all that fussy beration--his men can't shoot (or duck) for shit, so EVE VIII ends up decimating entire ambush parties with a single Mac 10 clip.
 Next time you want to train some inept SWAT guys, America, call R. Lee Emery!

-I admit I recently bought the Blu-ray of EVE, mostly out of loyalty to a drunken half-remembered night when my brother and I caught it halfway through on cable and laughed and cheered ourselves senseless.
+I admit I recently bought the Blu-ray of EVE, mostly out of loyalty to a drunken half-remembered night when my brother and I caught it on cable and laughed and cheered ourselves senseless.
 It's not quite as good sober, but what is?
-Still, if you're craving a witless so-cliche-it's-classic Terminator-Robocop-style pre-CGI 80s flick from the early 90s, look no further... than Dark Angel (1990).
+Still, if you're craving a witless 'so-cliche-it's-classic' Terminator-Robocop-clone pre-CGI 80s flick from the early 90s, look no further... than Dark Angel (1990).

 If you're still hungry after that, pour on the Hines.
-And PS: Going back into a raging inferno to rescue your cat?
+And PS: driving into a raging inferno to rescue your cat?
 One hundred percent badass.
 Even if you didn't make it out alive, or make a very good movie, you, Duncan Gibbons, are a man for me.